Codex Basiliensis A. N. IV. 1: History of the codex

 The early story of the manuscript and its provenance is unknown.
 The codex was bought by monks at Basel for the price of two Rhenish florins (currency of the Rhineland in the 14–15th century), as per a 15th century note on the last page.
 Since 1559 it has been held in the library of the University of Basel.

-When scholar Desiderius Erasmus moved to Basel in 1514, he received this codex from the Dominican friars at Basel and used it to underly the Gospels portion of the first edition of his Novum Testamentum, which was published in 1516.
+When scholar Desiderius Erasmus moved to Basel in 1514, he received this codex from the Dominican friars at Basel and used it to underlie the Gospels portion of the first edition of his Novum Testamentum, which was published in 1516.
 Press corrections for the printing format are written on the pages, and according to biblical scholar Frederick H. A. Scrivener it was "barbarously scored with red chalk" to suit Erasmus' page format, of which these marks represent Erasmus' "alterations and emendations" based on other manuscripts.
 Scholar Kenneth Clark instead attributes the red chalk/crayon markings to the printer, either the printing house owner Froben or another staff member.
 However, subsequent scholars have not repeated this attribution and still state the markings were done by Erasmus himself.
 The original Greek page marks are usually written over with Western used numerals.
 130 marginal corrections are from Erasmus, with 55 of these appearing in the Gospel of Matthew.
 Another hand added chapter numbers.
 Several smudges or probably ink stains appear on the manuscript, which may indicate that the manuscript was used in the book publisher's printing room.
 For subsequent editions of his Novum Testamentum, Erasmus introduced readings from other manuscripts.